LG LMC2075ST 2.0 cu. ft. NeoChef Countertop Microwave review

 (Image credit: Marah Eakin.)

-Also, this is a nit-pick, but we wish that the number buttons could also correspond to heating times, i.e. hitting the ‘2’ would make the microwave cook for two minutes.
-Instead, you’ll have to type in whatever time you want manually, which is fine, but just takes a few more button pushes.
-The “start” button does have the 30 second option, which is nice, just in case you’re looking to give something a short blast or want to take that plate of leftovers over the top, heat-wise.
+Also, this is a nitpick, but we wish that the number buttons could correspond to heating times, i.e., hitting the ‘2’ would make the microwave cook for two minutes.
+Instead, you’ll have to manually type in whatever time you want, which is fine but just takes a few more button pushes.
+The “start” button does have the 30-second option, which is nice, just in case you’re looking to give something a short blast or want to take that plate of leftovers over the top, heat-wise.

 As previously mentioned, the LG LMC2075ST NeoChef is a snap to clean.
 Its EasyClean surfaces wipe right off, and because the microwave’s front button panel is all one piece, too, you don’t have to worry about digging crud out of little insets.

-The microwave does come with cleaning instructions in the manual as well, detailing how to clean the interior, exterior, control panel, and accessories.
-They recommend staying clear of abrasive cleaners, steel wool, gritty wash cloths, and some paper towels, lest they harm the oven’s surfaces.
+The microwave manual also includes cleaning instructions detailing how to clean the interior, exterior, control panel, and accessories.
+Abrasive cleaners, steel wool, gritty washcloths, and some paper towels should be avoided lest they harm the oven’s surfaces.

 LG LMC2075ST: User reviews

-Users online seem to think the LG LMC2075ST NeoChef is a solid buy, with Amazon users giving it 4.2 stars out of 5 with over 160 reviews, and Best Buy customers giving it a 4.5 star rating with over 5,000 reviews.
+Users online seem to think the LG LMC2075ST NeoChef is a solid buy.
+Amazon users give it 4.2 stars out of 5 with over 160 reviews, and Best Buy customers give it a 4.5-star rating with over 5,000 reviews.

 One five-star Amazon reviewer hailed the NeoChef’s alarm tune, which sounds when your cooking cycle is over.
-As they explain, “It is a little tune but quieter than a loud BEEP BEEP BEEP".
-Other reviewers agree with us that the microwave is powerful, with one five-star Best Buy customer writing, “Heated up several items, ramen soup, pulled pork, soup, potatoes, and each one was heated thru evenly.
+As they explain, “It is a little tune but quieter than a loud BEEP BEEP BEEP."
+Other reviewers agree that the microwave is powerful, with one five-star Best Buy customer writing, “Heated up several items, ramen soup, pulled pork, soup, potatoes, and each one was heated thru evenly.
 Zero cold spots…My son cooked ramen soup.
-As with our old microwave he set the cook time to 3 minutes.
-He noticed it was boiling at the 2 minute mark and removed the bowl.
+As with our old microwave, he set the cooking time to 3 minutes.
+He noticed it was boiling at the 2-minute mark and removed the bowl.
 He said they were done.”

-Some reviewers also say that the NeoChef can be used as a cheaper alternative to a built-in microwave, citing the way the unit fits with some trim kits.
-We can’t vouch for this, given the manual’s stated guidelines for how much clearance you’d need to have on the top and sides of the oven, lest you start a fire, but if you can give it the room, maybe it could work.
+Some reviewers also say the NeoChef can be a cheaper alternative to a built-in microwave, citing how the unit fits with some trim kits.
+We can’t vouch for this, given the manual’s stated guidelines for how much clearance you’d need on the top and sides of the oven lest you start a fire, but if you can give it the room, maybe it could work.

-These days, Cook says, buyers should expect a good microwave to last “at least 10 years.”
-That’s assuming buyers clean their ovens, use them gently, and give them proper clearance, though.
-“Everything is built to last at least 10 years,” says Cook, “but sometimes that doesn’t happen.”
+These days, Cook says, buyers should expect a good microwave to last “at least ten years.”
+That’s assuming buyers clean their ovens, use them gently, and give them proper clearance.
+“Everything is built to last at least ten years,” says Cook, “but sometimes that doesn’t happen.”

 If your old microwave broke and you’re in the market for something for all your most basic microwave needs, the LG LMC2075ST NeoChef is a solid choice.
 If you’re looking to upgrade your microwave game, though, or want a unit that does more than just reheat food and zap oatmeal, then you might want to consider upgrading to a combination microwave/air fryer/convection oven, which does seem like it could be the kitchen wave of the future.

 Overall, we found the NeoChef to be a perfectly adequate microwave.
-We liked its size and how easy it was to clean, but we found ourselves irked by little details, like the loud door, the wonky button, and the lack of quick cooking buttons.
+We liked its size and how easy it was to clean, but we were irked by little details, like the loud door, the wonky button, and the lack of quick-cooking buttons.